tudo-cni/vsting-sa/README.md

 ![APU ports annotated\label{fig:apu-ports-annotated}](figs/apu-ports-annotated.png)

 - give your computer the fixed ip `10.40.1.10` with network mask `/24` or `255.255.255.0` on the wired network interface.
-The annotated steps in [section 6.1](#61-set-a-static-ip-address-on-your-device)  might be of help.
+The annotated steps in [the appendix](#set-a-static-ip-address-on-your-device)  might be of help.

 - make sure the connection is effective by trying to reach the APU.
 The output of the following command should display the round-trip time to the APU: